core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 * Register an entry in the "CoAP Transport Information" registry defined in {{iana-coap-transport-information}} of this document.

-   The value of the column "Scheme ID" is the negative integer ID to be used as 'scheme-id' for the CRI specified by the 'tpi_server' element, which provides source addressing information of the multicast notifications.
-The same use applies to the CRI specified by an element of 'tpi_details', which provides destination addressing information of the multicast notifications.

-   As a pre-condition for such a registration, it is REQUIRED that the "CRI Scheme Numbers" registry defined in {{Section 11.1 of I-D.ietf-core-href}} includes an entry where the value in the column "CRI scheme number" is (-1 - ID).
+* Register an entry in the "CRI Scheme Numbers" registry defined in {{Section 11.1 of I-D.ietf-core-href}}, where the value in the 'CRI scheme number' column is (-1 - ID).
+In particular, ID is the negative integer to be used as 'scheme-id' for CRIs conveyed by the 'tpi_server' element and by elements in 'tpi_details'.

 #### UDP Transport-Specific Information  ### {#ssssec-udp-transport-specific}